Elham Valley Railway: Closure

 In March 1944, the line was derequisitioned by the War Department, and normal goods operation was resumed on 19 February 1945.
 However, the railway was not in a suitable state to carry passengers; the signalling system needed to be restored and surplus sidings needed to be renewed.
 Station buildings had several broken glass planes and damaged locks, and the floor at Elham station had been saturated with oil, rendering it unusable.
 The War Department ground frames and points at Bishopbourne were decommissioned on 2 May 1946.

 The Folkestone to Lyminge section of the line was reinstated as a shuttle passenger service on 7 October 1946.
-By then, bus routes were providing an alternative to passengers that could not use the line while it was under military operation.
-It became increasingly obvious that the passenger train service was not competitive.
+By then, bus routes were providing an alternative to passengers who couldn't use the line while it was under military control, and it became increasingly obvious that the passenger train service was not competitive.
 On 16 June 1947 the passenger service was withdrawn, and on 1 October 1947 the line closed completely to revenue traffic.

 Track was still in situ at Elham and Lyminge in 1952, and at Harbledown Junction in 1953.
 The road bridge across Wincheap (the A28) south of Canterbury was removed in March 1955.
 The bridge across the River Stour was demolished on 26 April.
 The remaining steel bridges across the line were removed between 1958 and 1965.